A Generic Overview of Video Editor 7

 Forgetting to Save Progress

-An easily common mistake in Video Editor 7 workflows is unexpected shutdowns due to:
+An easily common mistake in Video Editor 7 workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by periodically saving.